bilalmoten/rapidsitefinal/tasks/website-publishing.md

 - Pro users can customize the subdomain during publishing
 - Unpublishing is a destructive action that requires confirmation
 - The `is_published` field determines whether to show "Save" or "Publish" in the editor
+- AI edits now use Google's Gemini Flash 2.0 model instead of OpenAI models
+- "Quick" mode uses lower temperature (0.6) for more predictable edits
+- "Quality" mode uses higher temperature (0.8) for more creative edits

 ## Related Components